 Appeal against Expulsion

 A Member shall have 14 days from the receipt of a notice of expulsion to request an appeal against their expulsion.
 The Board of Directors shall, upon a request received in writing from the Member on whom the notice of expulsion has been served, convene a Special General Meeting of the Members to consider the matter of the expulsion.
 The meeting shall be held not later than 60 days after the date on which the expulsion notice has been served on them.
 The Member shall have the right to be represented and heard at such special general meeting.
-The Special General Meeting shall have the power, by a majority decision of Members present, to confirm the Member’s expulsion or to direct that he/she shall remain a Member of the Credit Union.
+The Special General Meeting shall have the power, by a majority decision of Members present, to confirm the Member’s expulsion or to direct that they shall remain a Member of the Credit Union.
 The result of the appeal shall be final.

 Liability of Withdrawn and Expelled Members

-Withdrawal or expulsion of a Member from the Credit Union shall not relieve such Member from any liability which existed at the time of his/her withdrawal or expulsion.
+Withdrawal or expulsion of a Member from the Credit Union shall not relieve such Member from any liability which existed at the time of their withdrawal or expulsion.

 The amount deposited by a Member who withdraws or is expelled shall be paid to them as funds become available, but only after all monies owed by them to the Credit Union have been deducted.
 Any amount due to a withdrawn or expelled Member shall be repaid within a period of less than 60 days beginning on the day following the expulsion or notice of withdrawal.
-No payment shall be paid to such a Member unless all of his/her liabilities to the Credit Union have been, or shall subsequently be, fully discharged.
+No payment shall be paid to such a Member unless all of their liabilities to the Credit Union have been, or shall subsequently be, fully discharged.

 Availability of Rules